-This determines which trace plugin will be used by default when traces that are generated by NUSMV are to be shown.
+This determines which trace plugin will be used by default when traces that are generated by NuSMV are to be shown.
 The values that this variable can take depend on which trace plugins are installed.
-Use the command show\plugins to see which ones are available.
+Use the command show_plugins to see which ones are available.
 The default value is 0.

-show_traces - Shows the traces generated in a NuSMV session Command -- ---------
+show_traces - Shows the traces generated in a NuSMV session

-show_t races [-h] [-v] [-t] [ -m -0 output-file] [-p
+''' show_traces [-h] [-v] [-t] [-A] [-m | -o output-file] [-p plugin-no] [-a | trace_number[.from_state[:[to_state]]] '''

-plugir n-no]

-[-a trace numbe erl
+$-\nabla$

+Verbosely prints traces content (all state and frozen variables, otherwise it prints out only those variables that have changed their value from previous state).
+This option only applies when the Basic Trace Explainer plugin is used to display the trace.

+-t Prints only the total number of currently stored traces.

+-a Prints all the currently stored traces.

+-m Pipes the output through the program specified by the

+PAGER shell variable if defined, else through the UNIX

+command "more".

+-o output-file Writes the output generated by the command to

+-p plugin-no Uses the specified trace plugin to display the trace.

+trace_number The (ordinal) identifier number of the trace to be printed.

+Omitting the trace number causes the most recently gener-

+ated trace to be printed.

+from_step The number of the first step of the trace to be printed.
+Negative numbers can be used to denote right-to-left indexes from the last step.

+to_step The number of the trace to be printed.
+Negative numbers can be used to denote right-to-left indexes from the last step.
+Omitting this parameter causes the entire suffix of the trace to be printed.

+-A Prints the trace(s) using a rewriting mapping for all symbols.

+The rewriting is the same used in write_flat_model

+with option -A.

 Shows the traces currently stored in system memory, if any.
 By default it shows the last generated trace, if any.

--v Verbosely prints traces content (all state variables, otherwise it prints out only those variables that have changed their value from previous state).
-This option only applies when the Basic Trace Explainer plugin is used to display the trace. -t Prints only the total number of currently stored traces. -a Prints all the currently stored traces. -m Pipes the output through the program specified by the PAGER shell variable if defined, else through the UNIX command "more". -o output-file Writes the output generated by the command to output-file. -p plugin-no Uses the specified trace plugin to display the trace. trace_number The (ordinal) identifier number of the trace to be printed.
-This must be the last argument of the command.
-Omitting the trace number causes the most recently generated trace to be printed.
+Optional trace number can be followed by two indexes (from_state, to_state), denoting a trace "slice".
+Thus, it is possible to require printout only of an arbitrary fragment of the trace (this can be helpful when inspecting very big traces).